 In more recent history, Amman has been influenced by Arabs and Jews fleeing the 1948 Palestine War and more recently by refugees from Syria.
 In the three areas of the city where the Palestinian camps were built are still known as the “Palestinian Refugee Camps” despite the array of buildings, shops and schools.
 Only in name, do they bear any resemblance to their original purpose.

 Jordanians are now seeing less money in their pockets as wages have not increased at anything close to the rate of inflation on rent and goods.
 In a country where half of the population is under 25, King Abdullah II feels his country is in dire straits.
 Unemployment is skyrocketing, and the schools and healthcare system are under extreme pressure.
 Jordan is a country historically known for its welcoming nature, but in a country where resources such as water are limited, the Syrian refugee crisis is putting pressure on this friendly country.

-What to Wear in Jordan?
+What to Wear in Amman?

-As a women, wearing conservative shorts will not garner you unwanted attention, but you will stick out of the crowd.
+As a women, wearing conservative shorts will not garner you unwanted attention in Amman, but you will stick out of the crowd.
 People in Jordan do not dress the same as we do in North America.
 You could walk the streets of Amman wearing a tank top, or Lululemon style workout gear, but you will honestly look silly.
 It just screams tourist.
 It is the same way in Paris.
 Always best to blend in with the local culture just a little bit.
 I found myself in jeans often, with sandals and a t-shirt.
 Long sleeves are not necessary, a short sleeve t-shirt will be fine.
 Cotton and flowing fabrics will help keep you cool in the hot temperatures.